mdeng1110/pep-python-sql/README.md

 # pep-python-sql

-In this project, we worked on the backend, creating an application to manage data in a hypothetical call center.
-Our application handled data for users and calls, and it used that data to provide analytics and data ordering functionality.
-The primary technologies leveraged in this project were Python, SQL, and File I/O with .csv files.
-The project was written in Python.
-Data was loaded into an in-memory SQLite database from existing .csv files, and analytic data was saved into new .csv files.
+Developed the backend of a Python application for a simulated call center to manage user and call data.
+Used Python, SQL, SQLite, and CSV file I/O to import data into an in-memory database, execute SQL queries for data analysis, and generate reports by exporting processed results to CSV files.
+The application supported data management, analytics, and reporting through efficient data processing and querying.